3-2-1 Rib Method – A Comprehensive Guide

 Wrapping Ribs for the 3-2-1 Method

-Here the focus is on that last flavor element — The sauce or glaze.
-Remove the smoked ribs from the foil, or simply open the foil and cooked unwrapped, for the remaining time.
+Remove Foil: Remove the smoked ribs from the foil, or simply open the foil and continue to cook, unwrapped, for the remaining hour.

 Brush your favorite BBQ sauce onto the ribs for maximum flavor (but don’t add too much!) just when you unwrap (you are still trying to taste the meat and smokiness, so don’t overdo it).